eelishap/attendance-application/README.md

 # attendance-application

-## Go to Develope branch to initialize the app
+## Go to Develop branch to initialize the app